freeconf/site/content/en/docs/Examples/next-step/index.md

 ## 5. Management unit test

-Write unit test for you management API
+Write unit test for you management API without starting a server.
+You can read or write configuration, call functions, listen to events or read metrics all from your unit test.

 {{< tabs name="manage_test" >}}
 {{% tab name="Go" %}}